For creating a virtual machine, the VirtualMachine resource is used. Its parameters allow you to configure:

 nodeAffinity

-In this example, the virtual machine will be placed only on nodes that have the label disktype with the value ssd.
+In this example, there are three nodes in the cluster, two with fast disks (disktype=ssd) and one with slow disks (disktype=hdd).
+The virtual machine will only be deployed on nodes that have the disktype label with the value ssd.

-virtualMachineAndPodAffinity manages the placement of virtual machines relative to other virtual machines.
-It allows setting preferences to place virtual machines on the same nodes where certain virtual machines are already running.
+virtualMachineAndPodAffinity controls the placement of virtual machines relative to other virtual machines.
+It allows you to specify a preference for placing virtual machines on the same nodes where certain virtual machines are already running.

 spec: